 I thought to myself, if all I do is make it one day and I have achieved my dream.

-Two months later, having awakened before the sunrise on 60 previous mornings, I cruised at my speedy 4 knots, through the inter-coastal waterway of Fort Lauderdale.....my personal Christmas gift!
+Two months later, I awoke like any other morning over the past 60, pulled anchor and cruised at my speedy 4 knots, through the inter-coastal waterway of Fort Lauderdale, my personal Christmas gift!

 My guitar was my only friend.
 It gave me a chance to talk to myself through lyrics and thought.
 It was on this day, with the winds whipping up the seas and the salt coating everything, that I came up with my inspiration to get me through the last century of nautical miles.